-merge the data from Basics, enhancing every entry in CohortProfile (i.e. every wave, this is why m:1 merge is needed) with information from Basics merge m:1 ID_t using ${datapath}/SC5_Basics_D${version}.dta
+merge the data from Basics, enhancing every entry in CohortProfile (i.e. every wave, this is why m:1 merge is needed) with information from Basics merge m:1 ID_t using ${datapath}/SC5_Basics_D${version}.dta tabulate gender by wave tab wave t700001 please note that now, you have the most recent information known about respondents in every wave.
+This does not have to be equal to the information actually surveyed in that wave!

-change language to english (defaults to german)

-label language en

-tabulate gender by wave

-tab wave t700001

-please note that now, you have the most recent information known about respondents

-in every wave.
-This does not have to be equal to the information actually surveyed

-in that wave!

-Proceed at your own risk!
+Proceed at your own risk! '''

-'''